brotatotes/bht-automation/bht gen 3/1 Timothy/Chapter 5/1 Timothy 5 15 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:29:12
+- Timestamp: 12-25-2023 20:08:47
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 94
+- BHT Word Count: 73
-- BHT Commentary Usage: 45.07%
+- BHT Commentary Usage: 50.85%
-- BHT Quality Score: 1.752156744976983
+- BHT Quality Score: 1.7176543837487106
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (71):
+- ChatGPT injected words (59):
-	['a', 'actions', 'after', 'already', 'and', 'are', 'as', 'aside', 'astray', 'be', 'bondage', 'by', 'can', 'consciously', 'crucial', 'deviate', 'doing', 'even', 'exposed', 'followed', 'for', 'from', 'giving', 'great', 'have', 'holy', 'instead', 'is', 'it', 'jesus', 'leading', 'leads', 'lord', 'most', 'not', 'occasion', 'of', 'or', 'ordinances', 'path', 'people', 'remain', 'reminder', 'reproach', 'revilings', 'right', 'satan', 'seducer', 'serves', 'some', 'steadfast', 'tainted', 'tempter', 'that', 'the', 'their', 'them', 'therefore', 'these', 'this', 'those', 'to', 'turned', 'turning', 'unconsciously', 'under', 'who', 'wickedness', 'widows', 'work', 'young']
+	['a', 'adversary', 'after', 'already', 'and', 'are', 'aside', 'away', 'become', 'been', 'by', 'can', 'causing', 'children', 'christ', 'drawn', 'even', 'exposing', 'following', 'from', 'god', 'government', 'great', 'have', 'idleness', 'is', 'it', 'jesus', 'lord', 'mischief', 'of', 'once', 'path', 'rather', 'revilings', 'right', 'satan', 'seducer', 'slaves', 'some', 'tempter', 'than', 'that', 'the', 'their', 'themselves', 'they', 'those', 'through', 'to', 'truth', 'turn', 'turned', 'warning', 'were', 'when', 'who', 'widows', 'young']
-- ChatGPT injected words (significant words only) (39):
+- ChatGPT injected words (significant words only) (29):
-	['actions', 'aside', 'astray', 'bondage', 'consciously', 'crucial', 'deviate', 'exposed', 'followed', 'giving', 'great', 'holy', 'instead', 'jesus', 'leading', 'leads', 'lord', 'occasion', 'ordinances', 'path', 'people', 'remain', 'reminder', 'reproach', 'revilings', 'right', 'satan', 'seducer', 'serves', 'steadfast', 'tainted', 'tempter', 'turned', 'turning', 'unconsciously', 'wickedness', 'widows', 'work', 'young']
+	['adversary', 'aside', 'away', 'causing', 'children', 'christ', 'drawn', 'exposing', 'following', 'god', 'government', 'great', 'idleness', 'jesus', 'lord', 'mischief', 'path', 'revilings', 'right', 'satan', 'seducer', 'slaves', 'tempter', 'truth', 'turn', 'turned', 'warning', 'widows', 'young']

 ### Logs
-- Attempt 1 BHT: Some young widows have already turned aside after Satan, the great seducer, causing reproach to be brought upon them.
-These widows have been led astray from the right path and have followed the temptations of the enemy, exposing themselves to the revilings of those who are doing his work.
-It is clear that even the most holy ordinance can be corrupted by the wickedness of individuals.
-Therefore, it is crucial to remain steadfast and not deviate from the right course, for turning aside from the Lord turns us into slaves of Satan.
+- Attempt 1 BHT: Some young widows are already turned aside after Satan, the seducer, following the great Tempter rather than the Lord Jesus.
+They have been drawn away from the right path by the great Adversary, exposing themselves to revilings and causing mischief through their idleness.
+It is a warning that even those who were once children of God can become slaves of Satan when they turn aside from the truth and the government of Christ.
+This serves as a reminder that no ordinance is so holy that evil cannot arise from it through the wickedness of men, and a caution against apostasy.
-- 🔄 1 Timothy 5:15 (attempt 1, 92 words, 47.76% quotes quality score: 1.684151458056696, V2 normalized quality score: 47.34, commentator tiers 1-3: 31.06%, 28.42%, 40.51%)
+- 🔄 1 Timothy 5:15 (attempt 1, 100 words, 48.0% quotes quality score: 1.6082379699723774, V2 normalized quality score: 44.82, commentator tiers 1-3: 21.29%, 34.24%, 44.47%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Some young widows have already turned aside after Satan, giving occasion for reproach.
-They have followed the temptations of the great seducer and have been drawn away from the right path.
-By turning their backs on Christ, they have become slaves of Satan, exposing themselves to reviling.
-It is a stark reminder that even the holiest of ordinances can be corrupted by the wickedness of individuals.
-Therefore, it is imperative to stay firm and not deviate from the Lord, for straying leads to bondage under the influence of Satan.
+- Attempt 2 BHT: Some young widows are already turned aside after Satan, the seducer, following the great Tempter rather than the Lord Jesus.
+They have been drawn away from the right path by the great Adversary, exposing themselves to revilings and causing mischief through their idleness.
+It is a warning that even those who were once children of God can become slaves of Satan when they turn aside from the truth and the government of Christ.
-- 🔄 1 Timothy 5:15 (attempt 2, 89 words, 41.54% quotes quality score: 1.7448260718974202, V2 normalized quality score: 49.36, commentator tiers 1-3: 36.31%, 24.0%, 39.69%)
+- 🔄 1 Timothy 5:15 (attempt 2, 73 words, 50.85% quotes quality score: 1.7176543837487106, V2 normalized quality score: 48.45, commentator tiers 1-3: 23.12%, 34.69%, 42.19%)
+- Attempt 3 BHT: Some widows have already been led astray by Satan, the great seducer, and have turned aside from the right path.
+They have allowed themselves to be influenced by the temptations of sexual passion and idleness.
+This turning aside has been a result of the wickedness and deception of the Evil One, who constantly seeks to lead believers astray.
+The apostle Paul warns against admitting these young widows into the group of those who are to be supported by the church.
+The consequences of straying from the truth are dire, as it places believers under the destructive influence and control of Satan.
+- 🔄 1 Timothy 5:15 (attempt 3, 101 words, 38.81% quotes quality score: 1.5021326100473087, V2 normalized quality score: 41.29, commentator tiers 1-3: 26.08%, 33.12%, 40.79%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Some young widows have already turned aside after Satan, the seducer, giving occasion for reproach.
-These widows have followed the great Tempter instead of the Lord Jesus, leading them astray from the right path.
-Their actions have exposed them to the revilings of those who, consciously or unconsciously, are doing the work of Satan.
-This serves as a reminder that even the most holy ordinances can be tainted by the wickedness of people.
-Therefore, it is crucial to remain steadfast and not deviate from the Lord, for turning aside leads to bondage under Satan.
+- Attempt 4 BHT: Some widows have already turned aside after Satan, the seducer who finds mischief for idle hands.
+The apostle Paul warns against admitting these young widows into the group supported by the church, as they have followed the great Tempter instead of the Lord Jesus.
+Turning away from the right path leads to being under the destructive influence of Satan.
+It is a reminder of the danger that can arise from the wickedness of men and highlights the need to stay steadfast in faith.
-- 🔄 1 Timothy 5:15 (attempt 3, 94 words, 45.07% quotes quality score: 1.752156744976983, V2 normalized quality score: 49.6, commentator tiers 1-3: 34.34%, 27.62%, 38.05%)
+- 🔄 1 Timothy 5:15 (attempt 4, 83 words, 38.46% quotes quality score: 1.5907435981348401, V2 normalized quality score: 44.23, commentator tiers 1-3: 28.05%, 32.05%, 39.9%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Some young widows have already turned aside after Satan, the seducer, causing reproach to be brought upon them.
-These widows have been led astray from the right path and have followed the temptations of the enemy, exposing themselves to the revilings of those who are doing his work.
-It is clear that even the most holy ordinance can be corrupted by the wickedness of individuals.
-Therefore, it is crucial to remain steadfast and not deviate from the right course, for turning aside from the Lord turns us into slaves of Satan.
+- Attempt 5 BHT: Some widows have already been turned aside after Satan, the seducer, who finds mischief for idle hands.
+The apostle Paul warns against admitting these young widows into the supported group, as they have followed the great Tempter rather than the Lord Jesus.
+Turning away from the right path puts believers under the destructive influence of Satan and exposes them to revilings.
+It highlights the importance of staying steadfast in faith and avoiding the temptations and deceptions of the Evil One.
-- 🔄 1 Timothy 5:15 (attempt 4, 91 words, 48.48% quotes quality score: 1.6956237538194605, V2 normalized quality score: 47.72, commentator tiers 1-3: 31.7%, 28.12%, 40.19%)
+- 🔄 1 Timothy 5:15 (attempt 5, 80 words, 37.5% quotes quality score: 1.606074538232361, V2 normalized quality score: 44.74, commentator tiers 1-3: 27.16%, 32.19%, 40.65%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Some young widows have already turned aside after Satan, giving occasion for reproach.
-They have followed the temptations of the great seducer and have been drawn away from the right path.
-By turning their backs on Christ, they have become slaves of Satan, exposing themselves to reviling.
-It is a stark reminder that even the holiest of ordinances can be corrupted by the wickedness of individuals.
-Therefore, it is imperative to stay firm and not deviate from the Lord, for straying leads to bondage under the influence of Satan.
-- 🔄 1 Timothy 5:15 (attempt 5, 89 words, 41.54% quotes quality score: 1.7448260718974202, V2 normalized quality score: 49.36, commentator tiers 1-3: 36.31%, 24.0%, 39.69%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Timothy 5:15 bht prompt v0.8 (94 words, 45.07% quotes)
+- ✅ 1 Timothy 5:15 bht prompt v0.8 (73 words, 50.85% quotes)
-- quality score: 1.752156744976983, V2 normalized quality score: 49.6, commentator tiers 1-3: 34.34%, 27.62%, 38.05%)
+- quality score: 1.7176543837487106, V2 normalized quality score: 48.45, commentator tiers 1-3: 23.12%, 34.69%, 42.19%)